libobs-rs/libobs-rs/libobs-wrapper/README.md

 ## Prerequisites

 The library needs OBS binaries in your target directory for Windows and MacOS.

-If you want to target Linux, users (you included) must [build and install](https://github.com/obsproject/obs-studio/wiki/Build-Instructions-For-Linux) OBS Studio manually from source.
+If you want to target Linux, you'll need to build and install OBS Studio from source.
+This can be done on Ubuntu using the `cargo-obs-build` tool (using `cargo obs-build install`), or by following the [official OBS build instructions](https://github.com/obsproject/obs-studio/wiki/Build-Instructions-For-Linux).
+Users of your application can just install OBS Studio via their package manager directly (tested and working for version 30+ on Ubuntu)

 For Windows and Macos, there are multiple ways to set this up:

 ### Option 1: Using cargo-obs-build (Recommended for development)